Emirates Sky Cargo maintains perishables supply chains

 - And Sweet potatoes from Egypt

 All these items are transmitted daily by Emirates flights through its global networks.
 This company considers itself a responsible company.
-Therefore, in this crisis, it cares about social issues.
-They ensure sufficient cargo capacity on aircraft to carry medical supplies and foodstuffs during the pandemic.
+Therefore, in this crisis, it cares about the social issues.
+They ensure sufficient cargo capacity on aircraft to carry medical supplies and foodstuffs during COVID-19.
 By doing so, the company can help countries and supermarkets preserve their food.
 At the same time, it helps farmers who depend on food exports to continue their livelihoods in this situation.

 For more detail, you can check the source.